-Unfunded commitments to the investment vehicles amounted to \$9,607 and \$5,995 at June 30, 2019 and 2018, respectively.
+Unfunded commitments to the investment vehicles amounted to \$5,675 and \$9,607 at June 30, 2020 and 2019, respectively.
 Funds allow for managers to limit normal redemptions under certain circumstances which could impact the ultimate availability of funds.
-In addition, funds in trust are controlled by outside organizations and thus are not redeemable.

 Management has no intentions or plans to liquidate any net asset value per share practical expedient investments at other than net asset value per share.